Raising Money for

 Hormones have an impact on migraine in women.
 Many women find their migraine symptoms are affected by menstruation, hormonal contraception, pregnancy, and menopause.

 Menstrual migraine is an attack that occurs up to 2 days before and up to 3 days after your period begins.
 It’s usually more severe and more difficult to treat than other types of migraine.
 7-19% of women get menstrual migraine.
-The vast majority of these women also have migraine at other times of the month, too.
+About 60% of these women also have migraine at other times of the month, too.

 In the same woman, attacks of menstrual migraine may differ from their other attacks in duration, severity, symptoms, and response to treatment.
 Estrogen itself is not the culprit.
 Hormonal fluctuations, and especially estrogen withdrawal, are thought to trigger the attack.